explodinglabs/explodinglabs.github.io/docs/_posts/2016-08-02-rtd-analytics.markdown

 ---
 layout: post
-title: Add Google Analytics to Readthedocs
+title: How to add Google Analytics to Readthedocs?
 permalink: /rtd-analytics
 ---
 To add your GA tracking ID to readthedocs: